privacyguides/privacyguides.org/collections/_evergreen/linux-desktop.md

 ### Swap

 Consider using [ZRAM](https://wiki.archlinux.org/title/Swap#zram-generator) or [encrypted SWAP](https://wiki.archlinux.org/title/Dm-crypt/Swap_encryption) instead of unencrypted swap to avoid potential security issues with sensitive data being pushed to [swap space](https://en.wikipedia.org/wiki/Memory_paging).
-Fedora based distributions [use ZRAM](https://fedoraproject.org/wiki/Changes/SwapOnZRAM), by default.
+Fedora based distributions [use ZRAM](https://fedoraproject.org/wiki/Changes/SwapOnZRAM) by default.

 ### Wayland

 We recommend using a desktop environment that supports the [Wayland](https://en.wikipedia.org/wiki/Wayland_(display_server_protocol)) display protocol as it developed with security [in mind](https://lwn.net/Articles/589147/) unlike it's predecessor, [X11](https://blog.invisiblethings.org/2011/04/23/linux-security-circus-on-gui-isolation.html).

-Fortunately common environments such as [GNOME](https://www.gnome.org), [KDE](https://kde.org) and the window manager [Sway](https://swaywm.org) have support for Wayland.
+Fortunately, common environments such as [GNOME](https://www.gnome.org), [KDE](https://kde.org) and the window manager [Sway](https://swaywm.org) have support for Wayland.
 Some distributions like Fedora and Tumbleweed use it by default and some others may do so in the future as X11 is in [hard maitenance mode](https://www.phoronix.com/scan.php?page=news_item&px=X.Org-Maintenance-Mode-Quickly).
 If you're using one of those environments it is as easy as selecting the "Wayland" session at the desktop display manager ([GDM](https://en.wikipedia.org/wiki/GNOME_Display_Manager), [KDM](https://en.wikipedia.org/wiki/KDE_Display_Manager)).

 We recommend **against** using desktop environments or window managers that do not have Wayland support such as Cinnamon (default on Linux Mint), Pantheon (default on Elemetary OS) MATE, XFCE and i3.

 ### Proprietary firmware (microcode updates)
-Linux distributions such as those which are [Linux-libre](https://en.wikipedia.org/wiki/Linux-libre) or DIY (Archlinux), don't come with the proprietary [microcode](https://en.wikipedia.org/wiki/Microcode) updates.
+Linux distributions such as those which are [Linux-libre](https://en.wikipedia.org/wiki/Linux-libre) or DIY (Archlinux) don't come with the proprietary [microcode](https://en.wikipedia.org/wiki/Microcode) updates.
 Some notable examples of these vulnerabilities include [Spectre](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)), [Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)), [SSB](https://en.wikipedia.org/wiki/Speculative_Store_Bypass), [Foreshadow](https://en.wikipedia.org/wiki/Foreshadow), [MDS](https://en.wikipedia.org/wiki/Microarchitectural_Data_Sampling), [SWAPGS](https://en.wikipedia.org/wiki/SWAPGS_(security_vulnerability)) and other [hardware vulnerabilities](https://www.kernel.org/doc/html/latest/admin-guide/hw-vuln/index.html).

 We **highly recommend** that you install the microcode updates, as your CPU is already running the proprietary microcode from the factory.